 - basmati rice (or any kind you wish)

 - Indian chutney or pickle (achar) of your choice.
 We love Patak’s lime pickle.
-We buy this at Vik’s in Berkeley, California.
 You can also find Patak’s at pretty much any Indian grocery, and some Safeway, Whole Foods and other large grocery stores in the US.

 - Optional: add pepper of your choice, or red pepper flakes.
 We don’t add any pepper, as we don’t favor super hot food, and the dish is very flavorful without heat, especially if served with an Indian pickle relish.